 What to expect

-You will stay in comfortable 3-star and 4-star hotels throughout the trip; 2-star centrally located hotel in Copenhagen.
+You will stay in comfortable 3-star and 4-star hotels throughout the trip.
 All rooms have en-suite facilities.
 We have tried to choose accommodations that offer friendly service, clean and comfortable rooms and local flavour.
-Upgrade to a 4-star hotel in Copenhagen is possible at a supplement.

 Click to view our default hotels for this trip